 Create a 5S System Plan and a 5S Team

 Before you begin a 5S System you must plan for it.
 This involves walking around the workplace and taking notes.
 Look at how people work.
-How far away is the work to be done and the tools and parts used to do the work from the workstation?
-What is lying around that is not used?
+How far is the work to be done and the tools and parts used to do the work from the workstation?
+What is laying around that is not used?
 Are there any obvious work hazards?
 If so they should be taken care of immediately.
 Explore every area, ever file cabinet, ever drawer looking for items that do not belong where they are.
 From these notes you can map out your plan of attack.

 5S System Steps

 - The Sort step should include a plan for both sort events and the daily work habits of employees.
 Limits on the amount of work in progress should be set so as not to overload a workstation.
 You will need designated areas where items tagged for removal from a workstation can be taken during a red tag sort event phase.
 These can be temporary areas near the workstations.
-In planning for the sort step take into consideration a red tag event will disrupt work.
+In planning for the sort step consider a red tag event will disrupt work.
 You may need to plan for this event to be done during off work hours.

 - The Straighten step has as its foundation “There should be a place for everything and everything should be in its place”.
-Your 5S team will need to establish designated areas for everything from parts to cleaning supplies.
+Your 5S team will need to set up designated areas for everything from parts to cleaning supplies.
 These areas should be marked and documented.
 One of the greatest benefits of the straighten step is employees will know where to go to find what they are looking for.

 - The Standardize step of the 5S System is about your systems.
 Examine areas such as how your parts and supplies are received.
 They should be put in place immediately.
 Examine your workflow system to see how efficient it is.
 Parts, tools and work to be done should be close to the workstation.
 If an employee has to walk 500 feet to get something they routinely use, find a way it can be moved closer.
 The standardize step can be a framework for an overall process and quality management system.
-This step should be revisited frequently to look for areas of improvement.
+This step should be revisited often to look for areas of improvement.